Alan Minter: Professional career

 1978 was a sad year for Minter, although he won all three of his bouts.
-On 15 February, at the Muhammad Ali–Leon Spinks I undercard in Las Vegas, Nevada, he won his first bout in the United States by knocking out Sandy Torres in five.
-Then, he went to Italy once again to regain his European Middleweight title by knocking out Angelo Jacopucci in twelve rounds.
-Jacopucci died a few days afterwards, due to injuries sustained in the bout.
-Minter finished his year by avenging his loss to Tonna with a six-round knockout.
+On 15 February, on the undercard of the first Muhammad Ali vs. Leon Spinks fight in Las Vegas, Nevada, he won his first bout in the United States by knocking out Sandy Torres in five rounds.
+Then, in July, he went to Italy once again to regain his European Middleweight title by knocking out Angelo Jacopucci in twelve rounds.
+Jacopucci died a few days afterwards, due to injuries sustained in the bout, and Minter considered quitting boxing.
+Minter finished his year by avenging his loss to Tonna with a six-round knockout in November at Wembley.

 In 1979, Minter won all four of his fights, two of them by knockout.
 On 16 March 1980, in Las Vegas, he was given a shot at World Middleweight Champion Vito Antuofermo's title at Caesars Palace.
 He won the title by a 15-round split decision in which the judges' scorecards varied wildly.
 A Venezuelan judge had Minter losing the fight, while the British judge (Roland Dakin) had Minter winning 13 of the 15 rounds.
 In a rematch held three months later in London on 28 June, Minter retained the world title by a TKO in eight rounds.

 On 27 September 1980, Minter's short run as world champion came to an abrupt end when he was stopped on cuts in the third round against 'Marvelous' Marvin Hagler at Wembley Arena in London.
-The fight was controversial owing to a racially-charged remark Minter made during the build-up (Minter was alleged to have said that he "didn't intend to lose his title to a black man", though he insisted that he had actually said that he didn't intend to lose to "that" black man, and had been goaded to say so by his promoters) and then by a crowd riot once the referee had agreed with Minter's corner that he was unable to continue, with chairs, bottles and glasses being hurled into the ring after the decision.
+The fight was controversial owing to a racially-charged remark Minter made during the build-up (Minter was alleged to have said that he did not "intend to lose his title to a black man", though he insisted that he had actually said that he didn't intend to lose to "that" black man, and had been goaded to say so by his promoters) and then by a crowd riot once the referee had agreed with Minter's corner that he was unable to continue, with chairs, bottles and glasses being hurled into the ring after the decision.

 Minter beat fringe contender Ernie Singletary in London, in 1981, but after losses to future Hagler challengers Mustafa Hamsho in Las Vegas and Tony Sibson in London, he retired for good.

 He left boxing with a record of 39 wins, 9 losses and 1 no contest, with 23 wins by knockout.